 The underwriters are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
 The underwriters and their respective affiliates have in the past performed commercial banking, investment banking and advisory services for us from time to time for which they have received customary fees and reimbursement of expenses and may, from time to time, engage in transactions with and perform services for us in the ordinary course of their business for which they may receive customary fees and reimbursement of expenses.
 In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (which may include bank loans and/or credit default swaps) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
 Such investments and securities may involve securities and/or instruments of ours or our affiliates.
-In addition, an affiliate of Truist Securities, Inc. is, among others, a lender and the administrative agent for the lenders under our Amended and Restated 2023 Credit Facility.
-See the section titled "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity & Capital Resources-Credit Facilities" for additional information regarding the Amended and Restated 2023 Credit Facility.
 Certain of the underwriters or their affiliates that have a lending relationship with us routinely hedge their credit exposure to us consistent with their customary risk management policies.
-A typical such hedging strategy would include these underwriters or their affiliates hedging such exposure by entering into transactions which consist of eit
+A typical such hedging strategy would include these underwriters or their affiliates hedging such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities.
+The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments